nekoduykod/game_interface/README.md

 The task demands to use Typescript, React (details are in other_files/task.md).

-I`ll finish this later.
+I віл finish this later.
 Some courses of JS are needed for me.
 There`s a possibility for me to do also backend with Node.js for this project.

 ## Current state: